shivanshdave/2020-432/classes/class02/README.md

 ## What's Coming Up?

 1. Read *The Art of Statistics* through Chapter 3.
 (I'd read through Chapter 5 were I you.)
 2. Get started on [Homework 1](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw01) which is due 2020-01-28.
+    - There are three questions.
+    - Question 1 is about building a Table 1.
+You can do that now.
+    - Question 2 is mostly about building some graphs to think about an ANOVA model.
+You can certainly do that part, even if you're not totally comfortable thinking yet about the interaction term when you actually build the model.
-In fact, you should be able to make a credible effort on Questions 1 and 2, certainly, by the end of today's class, and Question 3 (there are only 3) is a reaction essay to Spiegelhalter, especially his Chapter 5, so that's all that's stopping you there.
+    - Question 3 is an essay reacting to Spiegelhalter, especially his Chapter 5, so reading that Chapter is necessary.
 3. Anticipate that there will be a lot of new information appearing between now and Tuesday's class on the site, including project details.
 4. Remember to **ASK US FOR HELP** at `431-help at case dot edu` or stop by [TA office hours](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md#tas-and-office-hours), which start tomorrow and then resume Tuesday.